-Property Designation General needs
+General needs

-Property Type Purpose built block of flats
+Purpose built block of flats

-No of Floors 2
+3

-No of Flats (if applicable) 3
+6

-Ground floor area (m2) 50
+200

-Total area of all floors 150
+600

-Building Description The premises was purpose built as flats.
-It is thought that the premises was originally constructed in the 1970s.
-There is one entry/exit door which leads to the two first floor flats.
-There is a ground floor flat which has an independent entrance door not in the internal common areas.
+The premises is a purpose built three storey block of flats.
+It is thought that the premises was originally constructed in the late 1950s.
+There is one entry/exit door.
 There are no passenger lifts present.
-There is no ancillary usage.
+There is no ancillary usage (the premises is all residential).

-Building Construction The ground floor is ground bearing concrete.
+The ground floor is ground bearing concrete.
 The floor construction between levels is a form of concrete construction.
 There is one internal stairway is of concrete construction.
-There is a pitched tiled roof.
-From visual observation only from the ground floor level, the exposed surface of external walls gives the appearance of masonry construction with uPVC weatherboards.
+There is a flat roof structure.
+From visual observation only from the ground floor level, the exposed surface of external walls gives the appearance of masonry construction with balconies to the rear elevation.
 Note - this is not the FRAEW as required by the Fire Safety Act 2021.

-Extent of common areas Small ground floor hallway, stairway and first floor landing.
+Hallway, stairway, first floor and second floor landings.

-Areas of the building to which access was not available None.
+None.